genecell/PlanDrop/README.md

 ### Editor content disappeared

-- This should no longer happen — drafts auto-save.
+- This should no longer happen.
+Drafts auto-save.
 If it does, refresh PlanDrop from your browser's extensions page.
 - Use the "📋 Paste" button to re-fill from clipboard.
 - Click "Clear" to start fresh.